husseinmuhaisen/husseinmuhaisen.github.io/index.md

 I started hacking early on, always was interested in everything really that gets me hooked, played lots of video games made some cool achievements, was the photoshop guy in school in 8th grade, started managing creators around that time too, built, scaled, sold online communities.
 Did get suspended from school multiple times, used to ditch school to learn hacking.

 I believe in integrity, nobility, and honesty.

+“A vision is feasible for the visionary and impractical for the vision less”

+“BE careful from who you take advice from”

+“Do great work! and always question the current thing”

+“Give to be given”

+“Consider impact as a major metric of success”

+“Old inventions are closest to first principles”